TEWODROS-D12/TEWODROS-D12/README.md

 </div>

-- 🔭 I’m currently working on Graphics Design, Development, Electronics Maintenance ...
+- 🔭 I’m currently working on Graphics Design, Web and Mobile Development and Electronics Maintenance.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning on Alx
-- 👯 I’m looking to collaborate on our Final year project ...
+- 👯 I’m looking to collaborate on our Final year project
-- 🤔 I’m looking for help with  ...
 - 💬 Ask me about programming and Graphics
-- 📫 How to reach me: tewodrosd47@gmail.com...
+- 📫 How to reach me: Telegram @tewodros46
 - 😄 Pronouns: Tedy